QuentinRa/blog.quentinra.dev/programming-languages/others/apis/more/elasticsearch/index.md

 <div class="row row-cols-md-2"><div>

-[Elasticsearch](https://github.com/elastic/elasticsearch) (63.8k ⭐) is a RESTful open-sourge search engine with an API and clients in many languages.
+[Elasticsearch](https://github.com/elastic/elasticsearch) (63.8k ⭐) is a RESTful open-source search engine with an API and clients in many languages.

 You can install version 8.7 using [Docker](/operating-systems/others/virtualization/docker/index.md) as follows: